 According to state law, the Washington State Treasurer collects a fee from all school district entities which have employees that are not current active members of the state Health Care Authority but participate in the state retirement system.
 The purpose of this fee is to cover the impact of the subsidized rate of health care benefits for school retirees that elect to purchase their health care benefits through the state Health Care Authority.
-For the fiscal year 2014-15, the District does not have employees that are not current active members of the HCA.
+For the fiscal year 2014-2015, the District was required to pay the HCA \$66.64 per month per full-time equivalent employee to support the program, for a total payment of \$80,136.72.
 This assessment to the District is set forth in the state's operating budget and is subject to change on an annual basis.
 This amount is not actuarially determined and is not placed in a trust to pay the obligations for post-employment health care benefits.